 This role is for someone who has excellent communication and interpersonal skills, who is organized and detail-oriented, who is compassionate when working with a wide variety of people, and who is flexible and able to be self-directed and can problem-solve independently.

-This role is perfect for someone who is pursuing a career in law, the criminal justice system, advocacy, civil services, case management, non-profit administration, event planning, communications, or who is pursuing law school.
+This role is perfect for someone who is pursuing a career in office administration, case management, non-profit administration, event planning, communications, or who is pursuing law school.

 - Answer phone calls and emails